rajinsg/EFood/README.md

 3. Inadequate Storage Facilities: Many rural households in Southeast Asia lack adequate storage facilities, such as refrigerators and proper containers, to keep food fresh for longer periods.
 This leads to quicker spoilage and waste of perishable items.
 ## How is it used?
 WP app is intented to be used in everyday household settings to manage food purchasing and consumption efficiently, aiming to predict and reduce food waste.
 Households can view predictions for the following on the items that going to be wasted.
+Who are the users, what kinds of needs should be taken into account?
+The primary users are individual households looking to reduce food waste and manage their food consumption more efficiently.econdary users include grocery stores and retailers who can benefit from insights into consumer purchasing patterns and reduce their own food waste.
+Their needs can be classified as follows:
+Ease of Use: The app should be intuitive and easy to navigate, allowing users to quickly input data, track their food inventory, and receive recommendations
+Secondary users include grocery stores and retailers who can benefit from insights into consumer purchasing patterns and reduce their own food waste.